d3dc/Prickly/README.md

 * File watching
 * Git hooks?

+## Difference from the Git plugin
+The git plugin provides a lot of the features that Kactus does dynamically - statically.
+But it does it by brute-force rendering every symbol every commit.
+This plugin instead only creates commits that Kactus can understand.

 ## About this project

 There are a few attempts to use Kactus to get a good git workflow going; But all of them are based on githooks and file watchers.
 Why run another Node process when Sketch can watch our files for us?